Thomas-Macomber/WalletFricker/README.md

 # Cryptopia
-Me and Seanardo doin some shizzle
+Me and Seanardo doin some shizzle ye dawggg